stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 As already explained in the motivation section, this code is cleaner than the one that ensures a non-optional sequence by adding an `if let` statement: it is more easily understandable what the things are that we want to iterate through.

+In comparison to the alternatives listed below, the described solution has certain advantages:

+- It follows existing practice of sugaring optional chaining with `?`.
+- It is very succinct while (arguably) clear given the existing language conventions.
+- It is also succinct if "chained" e.g. `for x in try? y`, compare to alternative 4 below.

 At this point we answer possible objections against the proposed solution.
 Another objection could be the existence of a suitable alternative, see the section about the alternatives further below.

 ### Objections from the rejection of proposal SE-0231